ickb/proposal/README.md

 - A group of adjacent deposits must always be followed adjacently by its receipt.
 - A receipt must be always be adjacently preceded by its deposits.
 - Given a group of adjacent deposits, the receipt_count is the quantity of immediately preceding deposits, while the receipt_amount is the single deposit unoccupied capacity.
-- A transaction containing a deposit and a receipt must also include exactly one cell in input containing an iCKB Owner Lock.
+- A transaction containing a deposit and a receipt must also include at least one cell in input with iCKB Owner Lock.
 - A transaction can consume at most one Public Owner Cell, consuming one requires re-creating a new one in the outputs.
 - CellDeps must contain Nervos DAO script cell and iCKB Dep Group comprising of: iCKB Owner Lock, iCKB Receipt and standard SUDT.